scopalaffairs/notell/README.md

    cd notell
    ```

 0. Install dependencies.
-It may take a while to install all the dependencies, please be patient :D

     ```bash
     npm install
     ```

-    Note: package.json defines the node version in the range >=6.8.1 <6.9.5
+    > Note: package.json defines the node version in the range >=6.8.1 <6.9.5
-    Other versions throw errors.
+    > Other versions throw errors.

     The setup will automatically create a config file `var/config.coffee` and a demo ppt `usr/demo_ppt.ejs`.